willi-dev/ss-product-catalog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Use Firebase as a database platform.
+- load 5 data per page
+- total data: 17 products

 ## Step to Run on your local machine
 (i assume Node Js and NPM package manager have installed on your machine)